2021-2022 Webinars

 Finding and Using the Best Online Resources for Your Students

-Thursday, November 18th, 2:00-3:00 EST (watch here)
+Thursday, November 18th, 2:00-3:00 EST (watch the recording)

 As we work in this new virtual environment, many of us are experiencing the ‘paradox of plenty’ – the choice of so many online tools and resources that we feel paralyzed and overwhelmed.
 This session will help teachers simplify their planning for virtual instruction.
 Illinois Adult Education Professional Development Network’s Anita Kerr and Amber Fornaciari will explore a four-step process for lesson design and identify specific high-value online resources to streamline our planning and instruction.
 More is not always better – let’s simplify!